morgan collett: You were born and raised in Oahu. How long were you there before you came to Newport?

 mc: What’s the other one?

 dk: The other memory was with Jeff Hakman.
-We were in Florida at this trade show.
+We were in Florida at this trade show and were playing at Playfina in a free of serf time.
 Gary Propper, the famous Florida surfer, brought these two little kid surfers over to us, Kelly Slater and Sean Slater.
 Kelly was like 8 or 10.
 Gary said: “This kid’s gonna be the next champ.
 One day he’s gonna be the best surfer in the world!”
 I couldn’t believe he said that.
 I looked at the kid’s smile and gave him a pair of polka dot shorts.
 I was looking at those huge eyes, his bright sun- burnt face.
 You could see the fire in his eyes.
 Later on I signed him a contract at Quik.
 He and I have been dear friends.
 Seeing what Kelly’s done, it’s mind-boggling.
 To me, it’s Duke Kahanamoku, who started surfing, and then there’s Kelly on the other end.
 But watching Kelly and his humility, and seeing him still so dedicated to his family, his brothers, his Floridians, his new friends on the World Wide Tour—it’s fantastic.
 I’m always impressed by how he keeps his balance and authenticity.

 mc: Do you think the Aloha Spirit’s been lost a little bit?
 Did you ever think the industry would grow so big when you were groms?